jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-mac-m1-arm-systems.md

 It is possible to use the Apple ARM platform to develop ISIS applications.
 For now, you may need Rosetta to translate.
 ARM Support continues to evolve.

-Amazon provides [EC2 Mac instances](https://aws.amazon.com/ec2/instance-types/mac/), which include Apple ARM systems with macOS installed; a possibility for ISIS ARM development.
+Amazon provides [EC2 Mac instances](https://aws.amazon.com/ec2/instance-types/mac/), which include Apple ARM systems with macOS installed; a possibility for ISIS ARM development if you don't have an ARM system.
+If you do have an ARM Mac, a [virtual machine](https://mac.getutm.app) may be useful to test ISIS in a clean environment (without Rosetta!).